afrobeliever/BSc-Informatics/README.md

 ## 🚀 Why Use This Repository?

-Whether you're just starting out or revising for finals, this repo helps you:
+Whether you're just starting out or revising for finals, this repo will help you:

 - ✅ Stay organized across modules
 - 🔍 Revisit key concepts anytime